baronfel/Emulator/Readme.md

 The largest unit of the model is the Processor, which is created when a Simulation is begun by the UI according to some ProcessorConfiguration.
 The ProcessorConfiguration specifies some combination of ALUs and a listing of supported operations and associated processor cycles to complete that instruction.

-The processor also contains references to implementations of a Fetch Unit, an Issue Unit, some number of Arithmetic Logic Units, some number of MEmory Access Units, and a single WriteBack unit.
+The processor also contains references to implementations of a Fetch Unit, an Issue Unit, some number of Arithmetic Logic Units, some number of Memory Access Units, and a single WriteBack unit.
 In addition to these functional segments of the Processor, it also contains a Registry with the typical 32 registers of the MIPS processor, as well as a Memory implementation that abstracts away the storage and retrieval of integers from memory.

 ### View ###